To Autumn: Background

 During the spring of 1819, Keats wrote many of his major odes: "Ode on a Grecian Urn", "Ode on Indolence", "Ode on Melancholy", "Ode to a Nightingale", and "Ode to Psyche".
 After the month of May, he began to pursue other forms of poetry, including the verse tragedy Otho the Great in collaboration with friend and roommate Charles Brown, the second half of Lamia, and a return to his unfinished epic Hyperion.
 His efforts from spring until autumn were dedicated completely to a career in poetry, alternating between writing long and short poems, and setting himself a goal to compose more than fifty lines of verse each day.
 In his free time he also read works as varied as Robert Burton's The Anatomy of Melancholy, Thomas Chatterton's poetry, and Leigh Hunt's essays.

 Although Keats managed to write many poems in 1819, he was suffering from a multitude of financial troubles throughout the year, including concerns over his brother, George, who, after emigrating to America, was badly in need of money.
 Despite these distractions, on 19 September 1819 he found time to write "To Autumn".
 The poem marks the final moment of his career as a poet.
 No longer able to afford to devote his time to the composition of poems, he began working on more lucrative projects.
 Keats's declining health and personal responsibilities also raised obstacles to his continuing poetic efforts.

-On 19 September 1819, Keats walked near Winchester along the River Itchen.
+On 19 September 1819, Keats walked near Winchester, in Hampshire along the River Itchen.
 In a letter to his friend John Hamilton Reynolds written on 21 September, Keats described the impression the scene had made upon him and its influence on the composition of "To Autumn": "How beautiful the season is now – How fine the air.
 A temperate sharpness about it [...]
 I never lik'd stubble fields so much as now [...]
 Somehow a stubble plain looks warm – in the same way that some pictures look warm – this struck me so much in my sunday's walk that I composed upon it."
 Not everything on Keats's mind at the time was bright; the poet knew in September that he would have to finally abandon Hyperion.
 Thus, in the letter that he wrote to Reynolds, Keats also included a note saying that he abandoned his long poem.
 Keats did not send "To Autumn" to Reynolds, but did include the poem within a letter to Richard Woodhouse, his publisher and friend, and dated it on the same day.

 The poem was revised and included in Keats's 1820 collection of poetry titled Lamia, Isabella, the Eve of St. Agnes, and Other Poems.
 Although the publishers Taylor and Hessey feared the kind of bad reviews that had plagued Keats's 1818 edition of Endymion, they were willing to publish the collection after the removal of any potentially controversial poems to ensure that there would be no politically motivated reviews that could give the volume a bad reputation.